Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: Three-step Methodology for IDN Management and its RAN Integration with GenAI

-In this section of the paper, we present a three-step framework to introduce \gls{IDN} management in modern-day communication systems.
-In particular, we propose a three-fold strategy consisting of intent processing, intent validation, and intent execution via network optimization policy generation.
+In this section of the paper, we discuss a three-step framework consisting of intent processing, validation and execution to introduce \gls{IDN} management and how \gls{GenAI} can be integrated within it.
+This section will help the readers have the necessary background to understand the Mamba-based case study to be presented in the next section.

-$\bullet$~\textit{Intent processing:} Intent processing is the phase where high-level, human-expressed network intents (e.g., ``Minimize latency for video traffic'') are interpreted, extracted, and translated into structured, machine-executable commands using \glspl{LLM}, multimodal AI, or rule-based systems.
+$\bullet$~Intent processing: Intent processing is the phase where high-level, human-expressed network intents (e.g., ``Minimize latency for video traffic'') are interpreted, extracted, and translated into structured, machine-executable commands using \glspl{LLM}, multimodal AI, or rule-based systems.
 It is the first step of the \gls{IDN} management and is highly important because if intent interpretation is not done correctly, it can lead to performance degradation.

-$\bullet$~\textit{Intent validation:} Intent validation is the process of assessing whether the current network conditions and capacity can accommodate a given intent or a set of intents.
+$\bullet$~Intent validation: Intent validation is the process of assessing whether the current network conditions and capacity can accommodate a given intent or a set of intents.
 This involves verifying whether the available resources, traffic conditions, and operational constraints allow for the successful execution of the desired network optimization actions.
 Intent validation ensures that a processed intent is feasible, conflict-free, and optimal before execution.

-$\bullet$~\textit{Intent execution:} Intent execution is the final stage of \gls{IDN} management, where validated intents are transformed into real-time network actions.
-This phase involves invoking appropriate network optimization policies to dynamically configure resources, and ensure that the desired service-level objectives are met efficiently.
+$\bullet$~Intent execution: Intent execution is the final stage of \gls{IDN} management, where validated intents are transformed into real-time network actions.
+This phase involves invoking appropriate network optimization policies to dynamically configure resources and ensure that the desired service-level objectives are met efficiently.
 Intent execution can be realized through network function orchestration, AI-driven decision-making, or \gls{RL}-based adaptation.
-There are multiple ways to execute intents depending on the network architecture and management framework.
-The system can trigger predefined network applications such as traffic steering, beamforming, power control, and slicing management for intent execution.
-Also, \glspl{LLM} can generate and refine network policies dynamically.
-Another approach for multi-operator environments can be to utilize \gls{RL}-based agents that can negotiate optimal execution strategies to ensure efficient network optimization.